ManticoreGamesInc/platform-documentation/src/api/abilitytarget.md

 At any phase of an ability's activation, you can get data about what is under the cursor and would be hit.

-This code snippet prints out the name of whatever was under the cursor when the player executes this ability!
+This code snippet prints out the name of whatever was under the cursor when the player executes this ability.

 ```lua
 local ability = script:FindAncestorByType("Ability")